qoherent/ria-hub-docs/docs/content/.Contributing/guidelines-frontend.md

 ### Vue3 and JSX

-Gitea is using Vue3 now.
+RIA Hub is using Vue3 now.
 We decided not to introduce JSX to keep the HTML and the JavaScript code separated.

 ### UI Examples

-Gitea uses some self-made UI elements and customizes others to integrate them better into the general UI approach.
-When running Gitea in development mode (`RUN_MODE=dev`), a page with some standardized UI examples is available under `http(s)://your-gitea-url:port/devtest`.
+RIA Hub uses some self-made UI elements and customizes others to integrate them better into the general UI approach.
+When running RIA Hub in development mode (`RUN_MODE=dev`), a page with some standardized UI examples is available under `http(s)://your-gitea-url:port/devtest`.